Wellbeing Services COVID-19 Update

 The groups support people in their recovery journey and enable them to become more confident and independent.
 This can play a crucial role in an individual’s recovery, leading to engagement with activities in the community, volunteering and even paid work.

 We offer art and music sessions plus groups exclusively for women or men, which encompass many different activities designed to improve mental wellbeing.
-Groups often go on outings and day trips to enjoy activities such as walking, swimming and bowling.
-Our annual seaside trip is always popular, with very positive feedback from service users.
+When possible, groups may go on outings and day trips to enjoy activities such as walking, swimming and bowling.

 For more information about our wellbeing groups in Aylesbury, click here